- Home

 Experienced Faculty Supporting Your Online Communication Degree Journey

 In communications degree online programs, faculty often contribute insight drawn from professional work in areas like journalism, digital media, public relations, and organizational communication.
-This perspective can help connect course content to real-world communication degree careers and jobs with a communication degree.
+This perspective can help connect course content to real-world communication degree careers.
 Throughout your program, you can engage with faculty who support your academic progress while helping you explore how communication skills apply across industries and professional settings.

 What Can You Do with an Online Communication Degree or Arts Degree?